sunnypilot/sunnypilot/docs/ford_model_action_drive_test.md

    Allow its build to finish before changing the setting.
 2. While offroad, open Sunnylink device settings → Vehicle → Ford and enable **Selected-Action Path Tracking (Experimental)** (`FordModelActionController`).
-3. Complete a real offroad-to-onroad cycle.
-Selection occurs when `controlsd` starts; changing a stored toggle or disengaging alone cannot swap an active controller.
+3. Complete a real offroad-to-onroad cycle. `card` snapshots the toggle into `CarParamsSP`; the sender and `controlsd` share that selection.
+Changing a stored toggle or disengaging alone cannot swap an active controller.
 Initial physical evaluation remains controlled testing.

 The startup log event `Ford path controller selected` should report